telerik/ajax-docs/controls/filter/accessibility-and-internationalization/localization.md

 1. Make a copy of the file and rename the copy so that its name contains the Culture Identifier.
 The resource files used by RadFilter follow a strict naming convention:**RadFilter.Main.<Culture Identifier>.resx**

->note  **The Culture Identifier consists of a language code followed by a dash and the country code.
+>tip  **The Culture Identifier consists of a language code followed by a dash and the country code.
 Example: “en-US”, “fr-CA”, “bg-BG” and so on.**
 >
 For example RadFilter.Main.bg-BG.resx.
 Both files should be present in the App_GlobalResources folder:
 ![Global Resources](images/filter_GlobalResources.png)